Code-Institute-Submissions/NbaQuiz/README.md

 (I) Try to see the high score displayed and sorted correctly.

 (ii) Try to click the  return main menu button to return to home page.

+## Validation
+Code was checked in HTML validator
+Code was checked in CSS validator
 ## Deployment
 This project is going to deploy on GitHub pages.
 How to be deployed on GitHub pages